GLOBAL MARKETS-Asian shares hit a record high after Yellen calls for big spending

 "There will be a large-scale fiscal spending.
 The Fed is seeking to achieve two percent inflation and full employment, which still look distant, so it will keep interest rates low for some time and market sentiment should remain robust," said Yoshinori Shigemi, macro strategist at Fidelity International.

-Hong Kong's Hang Seng rose 1.0% to approach its 2019 peak while Australian shares added 0.6% to reach an all-time high.
+Hong Kong's Hang Seng rose 1.0% to edge near its 2019 peak while Australian shares added 0.4%, reaching a record high .
 Japan's Nikkei, however, slipped 0.45% on profit-taking.

+European stocks are seen mixed, with euro stoxx 50 futures flat and Britain's FTSE futures up 0.3%.

 The results came after all three major Wall Street indexes posted solid gains on Tuesday.